geminilabs/megatype/README.md

 $debug-breakpoints: true;
 ```

-And these can be toggled on and off with one variable in `megatype.scss`:
+Debugging can be toggled on and off globally with one variable in `megatype.scss`:
 ```
 $debug-allow: true;
 ```

 **Note:** Background gradients are used for some debugging elements.
-As background gradients suffer from pixel rounding issues, they may become out of sync with some configurations at long distances (on long typeset pages, for example).
-This is expected behaviour.
+As background gradients suffer from pixel rounding issues, they may get out of sync on some configurations with extreme dimensions (on lengthy typeset pages, for example).
+This is an unfortunate, but expected behaviour.

 ###Why did we make this?
 Web typography, as we see it, is broken.
-For a full explanation on why Megatype exists, [read our blog post!](http://www.studiothick.com/essays/web-typography-is-broken)
+For a full explanation on why MegaType exists, [read our blog post!](http://www.studiothick.com/essays/web-typography-is-broken)

 ###Extras
 A few extra goodies.

 - See `_typography.scss` for some functions that can easily return information from your typeface configs.
 - An optional color palette config is included, see `_config.scss` and `_map-helpers.scss` for
 - The `typeset` mixin sets some background position for easily replacing ugly default text decoration with background gradients (can be disabled with `$link-underline-support` in `_config.scss`).
-See `_text-link.scss` for a self-explanitory helper `text-link` mixin.
+See `_text-link.scss` for a self-explanatory helper `text-link` mixin.
 - See `_toolset_easing.scss` for some handy functions to use in animation easing
 - See `_toolset_units.scss` for some handy unit conversion tools

 ## Roadmap
 - Node packages
-- Tests
+- More example tests
-- Default config templates?
+- Default config templates
+- Example themes?